LanceH2066/Databrowser/README.txt

 Installation and Setup

 Ensure XAMPP is installed.
-Place the project files in the server's root directory (htdocs).
+Extract the project files (Folder Name: Databrowser) into the server's root directory (htdocs).
 Ensure APACHE and MYSQL servers are running.

 Database Configuration: